 There was a Measles outbreak in the village in the Autumn of 1902.
 Noted on 3rd October, 'Measles continue to spread, several families suffering now and parents will not allow their children to attend school for fear of catching the infection.'
 And Dr Macnamara added his certification to the log confirming that there had been an epidemic but not severe enough to close the school.
-But it got worse and by the 8th October Dr Macnamara had to revise his recommendation that the school be closed for several weeks.
+But it got worse and by the 8th October Dr Macnamara had to revise his recommendation that the school be closed for several weeks. (below)

-Copy of Dr. Macmamara's certificate re the epidernie of Measles.
-Normanby Cottage.
+bohy of Dr. Macmamara's certificate re the epidernie of Measles.
+Normanby bottage.
 Shrwenham.
-Becks I have certify that there has been vis at present an Epidemic of Measles in the orleage of Roudin, While not severe enough to recommend the clouing ophe school, get it is the cause of rendering the allendance of the school very loro' . (eyned) A. P. Macnamara Ba.
+Recks I hadey certify that there has been vis at present an Ekidemic of Measles in the orllage of Bourlin, While not severe enough to recommend the closing of the school, get it is the cause of rendering the allendance of the school very liro (eyied) A. P. Macnamara.
+B.a.
 MB.
+5"Octobie 1902

 Staff at end of 1902

-Head: J. Bates

-Teacher: John Phillips

-Teacher: A. Phillips
+Head Teacher: John Phillips Teacher: A. Phillips

-At the end of the term just before the Christmas break, the Butlers started what was to become an annual event whereby they visited the school and gave out Oranges and Chocolate to the pupils.
+At the end of the term, just before the Christmas break, the Butlers started what was to become an annual tradition whereby they visited the school and gave out Oranges and Chocolate to the pupils.